Kris Brown: College career

-Brown was a four-year starter at kicker and won two national championships at the University of Nebraska.
-Brown broke numerous school records while playing at Nebraska, including most career points (388), most field goals made (217), most consecutive field goals made (17), most PATs made (217), most consecutive PATs made (114), most points scored by kicking during a season (116) and career (388), most points scored by a freshman (97 in 1995), and most PATs made during a season without a miss (62 of 62 in 1997).
+Brown was a four-year starter at kicker and won two national championships at the University of Nebraska–Lincoln.
+Brown broke numerous school records while playing for the Cornhuskers, including most career points (388), most field goals made (217), most consecutive field goals made (17), most PATs made (217), most consecutive PATs made (114), most points scored by kicking during a season (116) and career (388), most points scored by a freshman (97 in 1995), and most PATs made during a season without a miss (62 of 62 in 1997).
 Several of these records were later broken by former Philadelphia Eagles kicker, Alex Henery.

-His younger brother, Drew Brown, followed in his footsteps by becoming the University of Nebraska's place kicker in 2014.
+His younger brother, Drew Brown, followed in his footsteps by becoming the Nebraska's place kicker in 2014.
 Like his brother, he previously was the kicker for Southlake Carroll before his career with Nebraska.

 Professional career

 Pittsburgh Steelers

 Brown was selected in the seventh round (228th overall) of the 1999 NFL draft by the Pittsburgh Steelers.
 He saw action immediately in his rookie season leading the team in scoring with 105 points while seeing action in all 16 games of the regular season.

 Brown remained with the Steelers through the 2001 season, but had a crucial field goal blocked in the AFC Championship game that was returned for a touchdown.
 Brown also struggled in the team's first season at Heinz Field, including missing 4 field goals in a 13−10 loss to the arch-rival Baltimore Ravens.

 Following the 2001 season, Brown sought free agency and was granted the right to sign with another team.
 In 2002, Brown chose to sign with the newly formed Houston Texans as a restricted free agent.
 The Steelers chose not to match the Texans' offer, opting to initially go with Todd Peterson before selecting kicker Jeff Reed after Peterson was injured mid-season.